zicotjia/Zeggle/README.md

 ## Ball Selection
 https://github.com/zicotjia/Zeggle/assets/77394751/bada8693-1f4d-4d94-9637-cd7f658e628a

-Click on any of the ball to select what ball to be shot by the cannon.
+tap on any of the ball to select what ball to be shot by the cannon.

-## Level Designer

 ## Rules of the Game
 There are currently 4 Game Modes that is selectable .
 They are selectable in the level designer